 Finding the best MRP system for your business will depend on a number of factors.
 The main of which is the size and the scale of your business, and the future plans for growth.

 The only difference between solutions is the added features that business owners may want to implement as part of their management strategy.
-Some companies may need added function of lot traceability in the production of regulated products such as medicine and nutritional supplements.
+Some companies may need the added function of lot tracking in the production of regulated products such as medicine and nutritional supplements.
 Consequently, there will be companies that can do away without other MRP core and auxiliary elements.
 For example, a glassware company may start operations with just a few raw materials, components, and machinery.
 This means that they may not find the need to implement complex material planning as part of their MRP II strategy.

 Cheap, traditional, non-computerized systems are unreliable as information typed in may not be regularly updated, thus leading to more errors in various aspects of manufacturing, sales, marketing, and customer service too.